-STEP 2: Find Inspiration
+Step 2: Find Inspiration

 Here are the ones I pinned for these built-ins:

-STEP 3: Identify Themes & Vignettes
+Step 3: Identify Themes & Vignettes

 This is my favorite part because every time I do it I feel like I’m doing a little “self-discovery” regarding my design/decor style!

 Make note of similarities that 5 or more have in common.
 For example, in my photos I noticed some sort of greenery in 5 of them, dark single objects in 5 of them, and horizontally stacked books in 8 of them.

 For example, I love the gold spheres behind the glass in the House Beautiful photo and I definitely want to do a succulent planter above the desk like in the Home Bunch photo (although mine will be faux succulents because I can’t keep plants alive…)

 Knowing the themes you like and the vignettes you want to recreate makes it simple to gather and set up your decor in the next few steps.

-STEP 4: Gather Decor
+Step 4: Gather Décor

-The first thing you want to do is think about what decor pieces you already own that could help you achieve the look you want.
+The first thing you want to do is think about what décor pieces you already own that could help you achieve the look you want.